Thomasian Welcome Walk: Parade route

 The parade begins from assembly areas of the different college buildings then converges on Intramuros Drive.
 The students enter the España Boulevard side of the arch then continues to the Rizal Lane (Lover's Lane) toward the UST Main Building.

 In the early years, the parade passed through the Benavides Plaza and ended in front of the Main Building where a mass and welcoming events were held.
 The venues changed later on to accommodate the increased freshmen population.
 In years not affected by the weather, programs are held at the UST Grandstand.
 The route turns left before it reaches the Benavides Plaza and goes straight to the UST Grandstand.
 During inclement weather, the route turns right before it reaches the Benavides Plaza and ends at the UST Quadricentennial Pavilion.

 List of walks

 Virtual walk

 In 2020, because of the COVID-19 pandemic, the event was replaced by a virtual tour of the campus with Minecraft.
 The virtual tour had a dedicated Minecraft server that was constructed by over 80 UST students.

 The project won the “Project of the Year” award in the first-ever AcadArena Awards.

-UAAP Season 79 opening
+UAAP Opening Ceremony

 In 2016, the university hosted the UAAP Season 79 opening ceremonies in the campus.
 Student-athletes from all sporting disciplines of all the member schools passed through the arch.
 The parade moved straight to Rizal Lane, past the statue of Miguel de Benavides, and through to the Plaza Mayor.
 This was promptly followed by a 10-minute fireworks display from atop the Main Building.

+It was done again when the university hosted the UAAP Season 88 opening ceremonies in 2025, this time with an accompanying drone show.
+Athletes turned left from the Plaza Mayor towards the University of Santo Tomas Field where the opening ceremonies took place.